joinself/academy/examples/mobile/android/02_credentials/02_share_credentials/02_email_credential/README.md

-# 🔗 Custom Credential Demo
+# 🔗 Share Email Credential Demo

 > **📖 Learn the concepts first:** [Verifiable Credentials Concepts](../../../../../../docs/concepts/verifiable-credentials.md)
 > **🎯 What you'll learn:** How to share verified email credentials that stored in SDK.

 This example demonstrates **Share Credentials** with Self SDK.

-## 🟢 Complexity: Beginner
+## 🟢 Complexity: Intermediate

 ## 🚀 Quick Start